All Episodes

 What?

-On the day that the president is negotiating in Vietnam for the denuclearization of the Korean peninsula.
+On the day that the president is negotiating in Vietnam for the denuclearization of the Korean Peninsula, you've got three straight days in a row.

 Whatever happened to politics ends at the water's edge.

-I'm telling you what's happening though here.
+I'm telling you what's happening, though, here.

-You in this is not going to play well with the American people.
+This is not going to play well with the American people.

-And I'm gonna explain this in detail.
+And I'm going to explain this in detail.

-You know, we see a major shift in suburban women voters because Donald Trump wants to prevent drugs from coming into the country.
+We see a major shift in suburban women voters because Donald Trump wants to prevent drugs from coming into the country.

 You know, the 90% of heroin.